What are Split Sheets? Why Are They Important? And How Might You Use One?

 If you can sort of view your musical composition as being a big pie and the percentages as the slices!
 In the example that we gave earlier, you and your friend would get half each!

-But it’s important to remember that whoever does more, will need to be rewarded with a bigger slice of the pie as Inglisman explains in his YouTube video…HOW TO WORK OUT ROYALTY SPLITS – Studio Talk #15 because let’s face it, no-one likes a greedy person!
+But it’s important to remember whoever does more, will need to be rewarded with a bigger slice of the pie.
+As Inglisman explains in his YouTube video…HOW TO WORK OUT ROYALTY SPLITS – Studio Talk #15 because let’s face it, no-one likes a greedy person!
 So it’s important to be fair…

 So now you know!
 A split sheet is essentially legal evidence of your ownership in the copyright of a song.
 Having this document will give assurance to a third party that there aren’t any disputes among the songwriters or producers and that’s really important if you’re going for a publishing deal or dealing with royalties.